MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 It is used to remove a resource.
 This operation is not _safe_ (i.e. it has side effects), but it is _idempotent_.
 This is controversial: what should we return when asked to remove a resource that never existed?
 A `404 Not Found`?
 What should we return when deleting a resource that was previously removed? `204 No Content`?
 Is this secure enough?
 Should we maintain a list of removed identifiers?

 ### Other methods
-It is encouraged not to use other HTTP methods, like those proposed by [WebDAV RFC 4918](https://tools.ietf.org/html/rfc4918), and instead use `POST`.
+It is encouraged not to use other HTTP methods, like those proposed by [WebDAV (RFC 4918)][], and instead use `POST`.
 However, some people does not discourage using `PATCH`.

 ### Beyond CRUD
 It's fundamental to notice several things.
 Neither REST nor HTTP are CRUD.
 Some HTTP methods clearly map CRUD action (i.e. `GET` maps _Read_ and `DELETE` maps _Delete_).
 However: